skbormann/stata-tools/sgpv/README.md

 ### sgpvalue
 * Version 1.05  01.11.2020:
-  * Fixed a bug in an input check which made it impossible to use missing values as input for one-sided intervals
+  * Fixed a bug in an input check which made it impossible to use missing values as input for one-sided intervals.
   * Fixed a bug which set delta incorrectly when calculating the deltagap for one-sided intervals.
 * Version 1.04  01.07.2020:
 	* Added/improved support matrices as inputs for options "esthi" and "estlo".